An overview of job planning

 • on-call arrangements (ie your rota frequency and your availability supplement category)

-• a list of supporting resources necessary to achieve objectives
+• a list of objectives or outcomes that are reasonable and achievable list of supporting resources necessary to achieve objectives

-• a description of additional responsibilities to the wider NHS and profession.
-For example, being a medical director, clinical director, clinical governance/audit lead, undergraduate/postgraduate dean, etc.
+• a description of additional NHS responsibilities - duties carried out on behalf of the employer or another relevant body and which are beyond the normal range of SPAs.
+For example, being a medical director, clinical director, undergraduate/postgraduate dean, Deanery/HEE roles, GOSW, LNC roles, leadership roles for your employer etc.

-• any agreed arrangements for carrying out regular fee-paying services
+• agreed arrangements for carrying out regular fee-paying services

 • any special agreements or arrangements regarding the operation or interpretation of the job plan